Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <p>This section provides a detailed, logical-level specification for each of the
 resource types.</p>

+<h3><a name="_7_0">Basic value types</a></h3>

+Value schemas are used to ensure that the content of a JSON property follows a fixed pattern.
+The set of schemas that currently need to be supported is:

+* **String**: A utf8 String.
+* **Float**: A Float64 number with an optional fractional component, such as "1.02" or "1.0".
+* **Integer**: An Int32 number without a fractional component, such as "234".
+* **UUID**: A canonical hexadecimal UUID, such as "550e8400-e29b-41d4-a716-446655440000"
+* **Date**: An ISO 8601 timestamp YYYY-MM-DD HH:MM:SS.sss string with fixed Z timezone information, such as "2009-01-01T12:00:00.000Z"
+* **URL**: Any resolvable, relative or absolute, URL, such as "../Node/51/sharedResource"
+* **Pointer**: Any resolvable reference to an object in a JSON document, consisting of a relative or absolute URL and a document path, such as [../Node/51/sharedResource]/materialDefinitions/Mat01
+* **NodeID**: A treekey string such as “3-0-34-234-2” that is zero-based (first child is "0", root node is "root").

+<h4><a name="_7_0_1">Pointers</a></h4>

+i3s use the following Pointer syntax whenever a specific property in the current or another document is to be referenced.
+The Pointer consists of two elements:
+* mandatory in-document reference: Relative to the currently evaluated property, or document absolute, reference to a property.
+References are always slash-separated paths through a document tree and can contain wildcards (\*) to indicate that a set or list of properties is to be matched instead of a single property.
+    * _Absolute_ references start with a slash (/).
+Absolute references may only contain upstream path elements, i.e. they may only point to properties of objects enclosing the property that is being evaluated and indicated by the qname.
+        * Example: /materialDefinitions/*/type
+    * _Relative_ references start with a property key (e.g. type).
+Relative properties may only contain downstream path elements and are evaluated from the value being tested.
+They may not contain wildcards, as appropriate context is already given through the current element being evaluated.
+In the case of a property that has containerType set to Array or Object, the reference point for a relative path is the individual value element in the container.
+        * Example: params/ambient/0
+* optional URL: The pointer may be prefixed with a URL to a different document.
+This URL may be relative to the document that is being evaluated or absolute.
+To identify the URL element of a pointer, it is given in square brackets.
+Examples:
+    * relative URL + absolute reference: From FeatureData to 3dSceneLayer.name: [../../]/name
+    * absolute URL + absolute reference: [http://web3d.esri.com/arcgis/rest/services/zurich/SceneServer/layers/PublicBuildings/nodes/51]/parentNode/id

 <h3><a name="_7_1">3dSceneServiceInfo.js</a></h3>

 <p>The 3dSceneServiceInfo file is a JSON file that describes the capability and data